 Ouray, Colorado is often referred to as the Switzerland of America for good reason.
 The old mining town is situated in a river valley surrounded by the rugged and steep San Juan Mountains.
-The combination of the charming historic buildings and the jaw-dropping mountain views make Ouray the most beautiful town in Colorado.
+The combination of charming historic buildings and jaw-dropping mountain views make Ouray the most beautiful town in Colorado.

 I first drove through Ouray years ago on my way to the Grand Canyon.
 I hadn’t researched the drive more than just mapping the route out and was completely in awe when I arrived in Ouray and drove the Million Dollar Highway.

 Things to do in Ouray Colorado (and nearby) in the Summer

 Besides being one of the most beautiful towns in the west, there are also so many fun things to do in Ouray, Colorado in the summer.

 Things To Do In Ouray Colorado In The Summer

 - Drive The Million Dollar Highway

 - Enjoy The Rooftop Deck At Ouray Brewery

 - Swim In The Ouray Hot Springs Pool

 - Hike The Uncompaghre River Walk Loop